Which teams can qualify for the T20 World Cup Super Eights, and how?

 What do Pakistan need to do?
 Can England find a way through?
 Will rain play spoilsport?
 Al Jazeera breaks it down.

-It is that time again for cricket fans when they find themselves applying all their mathematical and prediction skills to work out whether their favourite team will qualify for the next round of a world cup.
+It is that time again for cricket fans, when they find themselves applying their mathematical and prediction skills to work out whether their favourite team will qualify for the next round of a world cup.

 After 12 days and at least two rounds of group matches at the ICC T20 World Cup 2024, one team from each of the four groups has qualified for the Super Eight stage, four teams are already out of the race and the rest of the 12 teams will fight it out for the four remaining spots.